Cray-HPE/docs-csm/operations/lock_and_unlock_nodes.md

 Doing any of these actions by accident will shut down a management node.
 If the node is a Kubernetes master or worker node, this can have serious negative effects on system operations.
 If a single node is taken down by mistake, it is possible that services will recover.
-If all management nodes are taken down, or all Kubernetes workers are taken down by mistake, the system must be restarted.
+If all management nodes are taken down, or all Kubernetes worker nodes are taken down by mistake, the system must be restarted.

 After critical nodes are locked, power/reset (CAPMC) or firmware (FAS) operations cannot affect the nodes unless